 A strong, hardy fish that grows big, can tolerate a wide range of temperatures and can survive out of water by gulping air thanks to its labyrinth organ.
 Snakeheads breed twice per year and if anyone has seen a breeding pair in an aquarium, they will mess up anything that gets near the eggs.
 These traits make the northern snakehead a potential threat to the entire continental US by out-competing local species.

 They are tough and will eat almost anything, my friend had one when we first got into the fish tank craze as teenagers.
 That thing finished off a tank with oscars and shovel-nose catfish in it.
-After he ate or killed all his tank mates, his favorite food was…hot dogs!
+After he ate or killed all his tank mates, he moved onto his favorite food…hot dogs!

 With a name like snakehead and with looks only its very protective parents could love, the fish already has two strikes against it, at least marketing-wise.
 The fish itself is white, very firm, and mild.
 Kevin Ambrose of the Washington Post did a snakehead taste test and from the results it looks like snakehead has a flavor to rival flounder or cod.

 Much like invasive lionfish, snakehead is a fish worth eradicating from our waterways, but tasty enough to do it by human consumption.
 I for one, would like to try it but I doubt I will find it on menus beyond the Mid-Atlantic States or perhaps Florida.

 Can I Buy Snakehead?